eugbyte/sls-go-mod/README.md

 npm install -g serverless
 serverless create --template aws-go-mod --path my-folder```
 ```
-Then replace the serverless.yml with the sam-template.yml
+Then replace the `serverless.yml` with the `sam-template.yml`
-serverless framework does not yet fully support golang development, e.g. not sls offline dev server
+serverless framework does not yet fully support golang development, e.g. no sls offline dev server
 Regardless, the generated template is helpful